DanielLiamAnderson/Packaide/README.md

 cmake -DCMAKE_BUILD_TYPE="Debug" ../..
 ```

-On Linux, this should be sufficient.
-If you are working on Windows and you installed CGAL via Conda, it might not be located automatically by CMake, so you may need to supply the installation location via the flag `-DCMAKE_PREFIX_PATH="$CONDA/Library"`.
-You should also make sure that `$CONDA/Library/bin` is on your system PATH.
+On Linux and MacOS, this should be sufficient.
+If you are working on Windows and you installed CGAL via Conda, it might not be located automatically
+by CMake, so you may need to tell CMake where to find it via the flag `-DCMAKE_PREFIX_PATH="$CONDA/Library"`.
+You should also make sure
+that `$CONDA/Library/bin` is on your system PATH, or you are running inside an activated Conda environment.
+This assumes you have set the `CONDA`
+environment variable to point to your Conda installation, as suggested earlier.

 With the build configured, you can then compile the library by writing